containers/podman/docs/tutorials/rootless_tutorial.md

 ### Install slirp4netns

 The [slirp4netns](https://github.com/rootless-containers/slirp4netns) package provides user-mode networking for unprivileged network namespaces and must be installed on the machine in order for Podman to run in a rootless environment.
-The package is available on most Linux distributions via their package distribution software such as yum, dnf, apt, zypper, etc.  If the package is not available, you can build and install slirp4netns from [GitHub](https://github.com/rootless-containers/slirp4netns).
+The package is available on most Linux distributions via their package distribution software such as `yum`, `dnf`, `apt`, `zypper`, etc.  If the package is not available, you can build and install slirp4netns from [GitHub](https://github.com/rootless-containers/slirp4netns).

 ### Ensure fuse-overlayfs is installed